espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Boneshaker.md

 **Critical Success** The target is unaffected.

 **Success** The target takes half damage.
-If you cast the 3-action version, you can move the target up to 5 feet; it can choose to fall [[Prone]] to avoid moving.
+If you cast the 3-action version, you can move the target up to 5 feet; it can choose to fall [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]] to avoid moving.

 **Failure** The target takes full damage and is [[Enfeebled 1]].
 If you cast the 3-action version, you can move the target up to 15 feet; it can fall prone to avoid moving.